Cosmopolitan (magazine): History

-Cosmopolitan originally began as a family and women's magazine, first published based in New York City in March 1886 by Schlicht & Field of New York as The Cosmopolitan.
+Cosmopolitan originally began as a family and women's magazine, first published in New York City in March 1886 by Schlicht & Field of New York as The Cosmopolitan.

-Paul Schlicht told his first-issue readers inside of the front cover that his publication was a "first-class family magazine", then adding, "There will be a department devoted exclusively to the concerns of women, with articles on fashions, on household decoration, on cooking, and the care and management of children, etc. There was also a department for the younger members of the family."
+Paul Schlicht told his first-issue readers inside of the front cover that his publication was a "first-class family magazine".
+Adding on, "There will be a department devoted exclusively to the concerns of women, with articles on fashions, on household decoration, on cooking, and the care and management of children.
+There was also a department for the younger members of the family."

 Cosmopolitan's circulation reached 25,000 that year, but by November 1888, Schlicht & Field were no longer in business.
 Ownership was acquired by John Brisben Walker in 1889.
 That same year, he dispatched Elizabeth Bisland on a race around the world against Nellie Bly to draw attention to the magazine.

-Under John Brisben Walker's ownership, E. D. Walker, formerly with Harper's Monthly, took over as the new editor, introducing color illustrations, serials and book reviews.
-It became a leading market for fiction, featuring such authors as Annie Besant, Ambrose Bierce, Willa Cather, Theodore Dreiser, Rudyard Kipling, Jack London, Edith Wharton, and H.G.
-Wells.
+Under John Brisben Walker's ownership, E. D. Walker, formerly with Harper's Monthly, took over as the new editor, introducing color illustrations, serials, and book reviews.
+It became a leading market for fiction, featuring such authors as Annie Besant, Ambrose Bierce, Willa Cather, Theodore Dreiser, Rudyard Kipling, Jack London, Edith Wharton, and H. G. Wells.
 The magazine's press run climbed to 100,000 by 1892.

-In 1897, Cosmopolitan announced plans for a free correspondence school: "No charge of any kind will be made to the student.
-All expenses for the present will be borne by the Cosmopolitan.
-No conditions, except a pledge of a given number of hours of study."
-When 20,000 immediately signed up, Walker could not fund the school and students were then asked to contribute 20 dollars a year.
+In 1897, Cosmopolitan announced plans for a free correspondence college called Cosmopolitan University, with no charges for students.
+Cosmopolitan would cover all expenses, requiring only a commitment to a set number of study hours.
+When 20,000 immediately signed up, Walker could not fund the school, and students were then asked to contribute 20 dollars a year.
 Also in 1897, H. G. Wells' The War of the Worlds was serialized, as was his The First Men in the Moon (1900).
 Olive Schreiner contributed a lengthy two-part article about the Boer War in the September and October issues of 1900.